Our Code of Practice

 Within the mediation field in recent years, there has been some discussion about quality standards and codes of practice.
 Various interested parties have set up a number of councils, associations, and societies, with a view to becoming ‘the’ body to set and to police standards of mediation practice.
 Some of these are attached to a particular training or service provider, while others have emerged from specific industry sectors.
 All will happily try and hype you into thinking that theirs is the one that you have to join.

 At UK Mediation, we recognise that mediators work in different ways, and in many different settings.
 You don’t have to be constrained by unnecessary membership of any these various bodies.
 What you do need is a way to give your clients and potential purchasers a concrete assurance of your credentials, your service quality, and your professional integrity.
 And this is where our code of practice comes in.

 Every accredited mediator that we have trained, or who provides mediation services for us, works to our Code of Practice.

 UK Mediation Accredited Mediators also get free and discounted opportunities for ongoing training and CPD: ensuring they stay right up to date and at the leading edge of mediation practice.

 Become an Accredited Mediator with UK Mediation, and this can be your practice standard.
 If you want to adapt it for your own specific sector or application, you can.
-Workplace, neighbourhood, complaints, commercial, and family relationship mediators can all sign up.
+Anyone practising workplace mediation, neighbourhood, complaints, commercial, and family relationships can sign up.